 With an average synthetic equity weighting of around 70% since 2012, my public investment portfolio ended up returning closer to 8.6% compounded.
 With $0 contribution, my public investment portfolio would be 65% more than I was already comfortable living on.

 But since 2012, several other fortuitous things happened:

 1) Bought and remodeled a ocean view fixer in 2014 that is up about 40% based on a comp that just sold last month.
 At the time, a large CD came due so I took some risk and leveraged up another $1,000,000.

 2) Held onto my previous primary residence that I tried to sell in 2012.
 By holding it until mid-2017, it grew at a compound return of 11.3%.
 Since the property was 55% leveraged on average, the cash on cash return was closer to 23% a year for five years.

 3) Stayed consistent writing on Financial Samurai 3X a week.
 As a result, Financial Samurai has grown at a faster clip than the property I sold.

 All of these investments have been heavily boosted by a bull market since I left work.
 I was lucky the real estate market continued to perform well after I took on more debt.
 Otherwise, I'd be feeling the heat.
 I wouldn't have been able to sell the PITA property I had in 2017 at the price I got.

 Given my content is more measured since I've written extensively about the dot bomb period and the 2008-2009 financial crisis, maybe FS would attract more readers during slow times compared to sites that only discussed the good times.

 Experience matters during downturns.
-Further, sales for my severance negotiation book would likely increase as well due to job uncertainty.
+Further, sales for my severance negotiation book have ticked up as layoffs increase.

 A Bear Market Is Still Risky For Retirees